Event63/Practie-of-remote_repository/readme.md

-This is index file for git
+This is index file for git from sub branch